healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

 I wrote a program that sends cats to my phone when I'm sad at the computer.
 I was inspired by a tweet I saw last week.
 I've lost the link but, to paraphrase, it went something like this:

-> I'm okay submitting to The Algorithm as long as it knows when I'm sad and forwards cats directly to my face
+> I'm okay submitting myself to The Algorithm as long as it knows when I'm sad and forwards cats directly to my face

+I figured that you could probably solve this problem locally without leaking any personal data.

 <center>